 - Selenium Grid

-3)Selenium WebDriver is the most popular and important component of Selenium.
+It is the most popular and important component of Selenium.
 It is one of the most popular automation tools on which presently several Automation Engineers rely.
-The tool is an “Open Source tool” i.e, it is available for free.
+The tool is an “Open Source tool”, i.e; it is available for free.

 This has been a guide to Selenium Architecture.
-Here we discuss the introduction and top 4 architecture of selenium.
+Here we discuss the introduction to of selenium with the top 4 architecture components.
 You can also go through our other suggested articles to learn more –